vbenjs/vite-plugin-mock/README.md

 // Import your mock .ts files one by one
-// If you use vite.mock.config.ts, just import the file directly import testModule from '../mock/test';
+// If you use vite.mock.config.ts, just import the file directly
+// You can use the import.meta.glob function to import all import testModule from '../mock/test';

 export function setupProdMockServer() {